Search News Posts

 Yes, as long as you are otherwise health savings account-eligible and have a health savings account, you can make catch-up contributions.

-Does my catch-up contribution change if I go from individual health insurance coverage to couples or family coverage during the year, or vice-versa?
+Does my catch-up contribution change if I go from individual health insurance coverage to family coverage during the year, or vice-versa?

 No, the catch-up contribution limit is always $1,000, regardless of the type of health insurance coverage you have.